aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 ## Plan your Blue/Green switchover in advance

-To optimize Blue/Green switchover support with the AWS Advanced JDBC Driver, advance planning is essential.
+To optimize Blue/Green switchover support with the AWS JDBC Driver, advance planning is essential.
 Please follow these recommended steps:

 1. Create a Blue/Green Deployment for your database.
 2. Configure your application by incorporating the `bg` plugin along with any additional parameters of your choice, then deploy your application to the corresponding environment.